stratum-mining/sv2-spec/04-Protocol-Security.md

    4. returns the pair `(c1, c2)`

 ### 4.5.3 Server authentication
-Identity of the server is confirmed by initiator by verifying the signature in `CERTIFICATE`.
-Certificate is constructed from the `SIGNATURE_NOISE_MESSAGE`, authority public key that is generally known (for example from pool's website) and **server's static public key** that has been received during `NX` handshake.
+During the handshake, initiator receives `SIGNATURE_NOISE_MESSAGE` and **server's static public key**.
+These parts make up a `CERTIFICATE` signed by an authority whose public key is generally known (for example from pool's website).
+Initiator confirms the identity of the server by verifying the signature in the certificate.

 ```
 CERTIFICATE